HelenMao/SAVI2I/README.md

 ## License
-All rights reserved.
+All rights reserved. <br>
-Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**)
+Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**). <br>
+The codes are only for academical research use.
+For commercial use, please contact qimao@pku.edu.cn.

 ## Acknowledgements
 Codes and network architectures inspired from: <br>